araval/Wikipedia-Category-Predictor/README.md

  0.1767 | Infectious_diseases | Machine_learning_algorithms |

 There is a considerable overlap between the categories *Rare_diseases* and *Congenital_disorders*.
 Rare_diseases contains 907 pages, Congenital_disorders contains 636 pages, and their intersection consists of 169 pages.
 Similarly, Rare_diseases(907) and Infectious_diseases(1067) have an intersection of 17 pages.
 All other category-pairs have <= 2 intesecting pages.
-This information is from comparing the set of urls (code not included in the repo).
+This information is from comparing the set of urls.

 - For each page, in addition to alpha-numeric text, I also collected the number of images (excluding tex images), number of tex images (basically math-equations), number of links, and number of citations.